DChangAcat/sticker_test04/README.md

 * This image should be 96 x 96 pixels
 * Max file size of 50KB

-### Tips for reducing file size
-We recommend reducing the size of each of your stickers.
-For reference, many of the stickers provided within WhatsApp are around 15KB each.
-The smaller your stickers, the faster they will send and the less data your users will have to spend sending them or downloading your app.
-Depending on your art and the type of graphics you've created, one of these two methods may result in smaller file sizes so we recommend experimenting with both.

-* The first method involves optimizing your PNGs using a PNG optimizer tool.
-If you're on MacOS, use https://pngmini.com.
-We recommend using Median Cut and adjusting the colors bar to reduce the size.
-Then, convert them to WebP using the methods described in the [Converting to WebP](#converting-to-webp) section.
-* The second method involves saving or converting your stickers as WebP while experimenting with the WebP export settings trying to optimize the  images.
-You should try setting the quality of your WebP output to something lower than 100% and experiment with a quality level that gets you the smallest file size possible without noticeable image degradation.
-EEach of the methods described in [Converting to WebP](#converting-to-webp) for exporting your files to WebP offer ways to control your resolution.

-### Converting to WebP
-Your sticker art must be in the WebP format.
-We recommend using the tools you're most comfortable with to draw and compose your art, and converting them to WebP using one of a few different tools:

-* Sketch for Mac lets you export files as WebP.
-Open your sticker art file in Sketch, select a layer, multiple layers, or an artboard, and select Make Exportable in the bottom right.
-Pick your format as WebP, select Export, and then select the quality/resolution.
-* [Android Studio](https://developer.android.com/studio/) allows you to convert PNGs to WebP.
-Simply create a New Project in Android Studio, open your PNG and right click on the image and select convert to WebP ([https://developer.android.com/studio/write/convert-webp](https://developer.android.com/studio/write/convert-webp)).
-Make sure you uncheck the box next to "Skip images with transparency/alpha channel" in the export flow.
-* You can install a [plugin](https://github.com/fnordware/AdobeWebM#download) for Photoshop that converts to WebP
-* Use [cwebp](https://developers.google.com/speed/webp/), a command line tool

-## How to create a sticker app

 ### Overview
-If you would like to create a sticker app using the sample app, you only have to minimally modify the sample app to get up and running quickly.

-* After downloading this repo, open the `WAStickersThirdParty.xcodeproj` file with [Xcode](https://itunes.apple.com/us/app/xcode/id497799835).
-* Remove the current sample stickers from the `SampleStickers` folder in Xcode
 * Drag your sticker images inside the `SampleStickers` folder in Xcode
 * A window appears every time you drag an image into Xcode.
 Make sure that "Copy items if needed" and the `WAStickersThirdParty` target are checked.

-### Important note about using PNG images
-Xcode does some optimizations to every PNG image that is imported.
-This can lead to files becoming bigger in size and not passing our image size requirement.
-To prevent this, select the PNG file from the left sidebar and go to the right sidebar and select the first tab (to the left of the question mark button).
-On the "Type" drop down menu, select "Data".
-Do this for all of your PNG images (WebP images don't need this treatment).

-### Modifying the sticker_packs.wasticker file
-In Xcode, you must also modify the 'sticker_packs.wasticker' file.
-Replace the values of the metadata with your own.
-A few notes:

 * `name`: the sticker pack's name (128 characters max)
 * `identifier`: The identifier should be unique and can be alphanumeric: a-z, A-Z, 0-9, and the following characters are also allowed "_", "-", "." and " ".
 The identifier should be less than 128 characters.